Minnesota Democratic–Farmer–Labor Party: Party organization

-The DFL is governed by a state central committee, which is composed of representatives from each of the state's congressional districts.
+The DFL is governed by a state central committee composed of representatives from each of the state's congressional districts.
 The state central committee is responsible for setting the party's platform, electing party officers, and conducting other party business.
 The DFL also has a constitution and bylaws that govern its operations.

 Community caucuses

-The party operates several community caucuses that organize and represent different communities within Minnesota; they not defined geographically.
+The party operates several community caucuses that organize and represent different communities within Minnesota; they are not defined geographically.
 These include the: